 The Service uses the Civica APP computer system for Public Protection.
 The health and safety intervention programme is generated from the commercial database within this system.

-Health and Safety officers input details of interventions, accidents, service requests etc. Administration officers create, change and close premises records.
+Health and Safety officers input details of interventions, accidents, service requests etc.

 3.7 Sustainability